Lotus Exige: Specifications

-Lotus Exige Sport 410 (2018-2021)
+Lotus Exige Sport 410 (2018–2021)

 On 4 May 2018, Lotus unveiled Exige Sport 410 to augment the current Exige lineup.
 It will bridge the gap between the track-focused Exige Cup 430 and road-biased Exige Sport 350.
-It shares much of is running gear with former, however the settings have been dialed back to establish a suitable character for both road and track driving.
+It shares much of its running gear with former, however the settings have been dialled back to establish a suitable character for both road and track driving.
 Mid-mounted is the 430 Cup’s, supercharged 3.5-litre V6 engine.
-However, it’s been detuned to develop 410 hp and 420 Nm of torque.
+However, it has been detuned to develop 410 hp and 420 Nm of torque.
 Away from the oily bits, the Exige Sport 410 is fitted with a new front end, which will be applied across the Exige range.
 It features enlarged air intakes and new air curtains, which improve cooling efficiency and reduce drag respectively.
-Further aero-based addenda, including the front splitter, rear-wing and aluminum diffuser combine to generate 150kg of downforce.
-True to Lotus form, little carbon-fibre has been spared to build the Exige Sport 410, so it weighs-in as the lightest V6 Exige to date at 1,054kg (dry).
+Further aero-based addenda, including the front splitter, rear-wing and aluminium diffuser combine to generate 150 kg of downforce.
+True to Lotus form, little carbon fibre has been spared to build the Exige Sport 410, so it weighs-in as the lightest V6 Exige to date at 1,054 kg (dry).
 Keeping the mass in check is the same suspension setup from the 430 Cup, comprising three-way adjustable nitron dampers and Eibach anti-rolls bars, at both ends.

 Lotus Exige Sport 390, Sport 420, Cup 430 Final Edition (2021)

 On 9 February 2021, Lotus unveiled three final editions line-up models of Exige on online platforms.

 Opening the line-up is the Exige Sport 390 Final Edition.
 Powering the model is a 3.5-litre supercharged V6 petrol engine shared with the wider Exige range, tuned to develop 397 bhp and 420 Nm.
-The British brand claims a 0-100km/h sprint time of 3.8 seconds, towards to a top speed of 276km/h.
-The 'entry-level' Exige tips the scales in at 1138kg – making it the heaviest (just) of the three model variants.
-This advanced aerodynamic package – comprising a splitter, diffuser, and spoiler– produces 70kg of downforce at the rear and 45kg up front, for a total of 115kg at top speed.
+The British brand claims a 0–100 km/h acceleration time of 3.8 seconds, towards to a top speed of 276 km/h.
+The 'entry-level' Exige tips the scales in at 1138 kg – making it the heaviest (just) of the three model variants.
+This advanced aerodynamic package – comprising a splitter, diffuser, and spoiler– produces 70 kg of downforce at the rear and 45 kg up front, for a total of 115 kg at top speed.
 Two 17-inch front and two 18-inch rear 10-spoke forged alloy wheels hide in the wheel wells, wrapped in 205/45 front and 265/35 rear Michelin Pilot Sport 4 tyres.